 SCREEN: To be uploaded by Authors: Transformations, then Special Signal Processing and MR Correction tab is clicked.
 Then, Use Markers is selected, a trigger signal is chosen, and Next is clicked.

 Select the Interleaved and Based on Time options, insert the time information of the trigger signal, and click on Next [1].
-In the following window, check Enable Baseline Correction for Average and uncheck Compute Baseline Over the Whole Artifact [2].
+In the following window, check Enable Baseline Correction for Average and uncheck Compute Baseline Over the Whole Artifact.
 Insert the Start and End values.
-Select Use Sliding Average Calculation [3].
+Select Use Sliding Average Calculation.
+Insert the Total Number of Intervals for Sliding Average, check the Common Use of All Channels for bad Intervals and Correction, and click Next [2].

 SCREEN: To be uploaded by Authors: Interleaved and Based on Time options are selected.
 Then the time information of the trigger signal is entered, and Next is clicked.

 SCREEN: To be uploaded by Authors: Enable Baseline Correction for Average is ticked/checked, and Compute Baseline Over the Whole Artifact is unticked/unchecked.

-SCREEN: To be uploaded by Authors: Inserting Start and End values and the Use Sliding Average Calculation option is selected.

-Next, insert the Total Number of Intervals for Sliding Average, check the Common Use of All Channels for bad Intervals and Correction, and click Next [1].
-Select Use All Channels for Correction and click Next [2].

-SCREEN: To be uploaded by Authors: Inserting Total Number of Intervals for Sliding Average, checking/ticking Common Use of All Channels for bad Intervals and Correction, and Next being clicked.
+Inserting Start and End values and the Use Sliding Average Calculation option is selected.
+Inserting Total Number of Intervals for Sliding Average, checking/ticking Common Use of All Channels for bad Intervals and Correction, and Next being clicked.

+In the following window, select Use All Channels for Correction and click Next [1].

 SCREEN: To be uploaded by Authors: Use All Channels for Correction being selected and Next is clicked.

-Check Do Downsampling (down-sampling) and choose 500 hertz for New Frequency [1].
+Next, check Do Downsampling (down-sampling) and choose 500 hertz for New Frequency [1].
 Check Apply Lowpass Filter, select Use FIR (F-I-R) Filter, insert 70 hertz for Cutoff Frequency, and click Next [2].
 Select one Store Corrected Data option, then click Finish [3].
 Authors: Please confirm that the pronunciation guide (red italics font) for FIR is correct.

 SCREEN: To be uploaded by Authors: Do Downsampling is checked, and 500 Hz for New Frequency is selected.